racerxr650r/avrOS/doc/PI4_Dev_Station.md

    tio log
    ```

-   to connect to the avrOS command line and logger respectively. <Cntrl-t>-q
+   to connect to the avrOS command line and logger respectively.
+Control-t q
    to exit.

 6. From the avrOS_example directory run the following command to build the